 Unfortunately, its dive-watch looks belie its actual aquatic capabilities, having a water resistance of only 100 meters.
 For serious wet-wear usage and water resistance to 300M, you’ll have to step over to its cousin in the lineup – the Aquascope.

-The Terrascope model we reviewed had a polished/brushed satin steel case with a silver dial and a stainless bracelet with deployment clasp.
-It is also available with a black dial variant, or a two-tone steel and rose gold case with blue dial.
+The Terrascope model we reviewed had a polished/brushed satin steel case with a silver dial and a stainless bracelet with a deployant clasp.
+It is also available with a black dial variant, or a two-tone steel and rose gold case with a blue dial.
 There are also rubber and leather strap options.
-The bracelet is vastly superior in design and comfort to some of JeanRichard’s fabric straps that we’ve tested, and despite its heft and size, it wears very comfortably even on a smallish wrist.
+The bracelet is vastly superior in design and comfort to some of JeanRichard’s fabric straps that we’ve tested, and despite its heft and size, it wears very comfortable even on a smallish wrist.

-On the inside, the Terrascope is powered by the JeanRichard JR60 self-winding movement, which has a frequency of 28,800 vibrations hourly, 21 jewels and a 42 hour power reserve.
-I admire their restraint in finishing the watch with an engraved case back instead of a display back – which is becoming “de rigeur” for sports and tool watches despite lack of any true function.
+On the inside, the Terrascope is powered by the JeanRichard JR60 self-winding movement, which has a frequency of 28,800 vibrations hourly, 21 jewels, and a 42-hour power reserve.
+I admire their restraint in finishing the watch with an engraved caseback instead of a display back – which is becoming “de rigueur” for sports and tool watches despite lack of any true function.

 Overall, the Terrascope is a handsome, sporty piece with a fresh take on an iconic design and an in-house movement with a price tag of only $3,500.
 I was impressed by the quality of construction and design and look forward to the new models and branding coming from JeanRichard in the coming year.